hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add an additional prompt function for 'early_document_downloads' if the program engine is 'rattlesnake' and the 'download_only' option is selected
 - [ ] Demo prompts should have a "go back" option
+- [ ] Find a better placement of the 'add_download_types' function than inline in the 'environment' file (probably to the 'initialization' script)

 ## Selenium Utilities To Do